 - The Uni is recycling building materials such as excess steel, aluminium etc when buildings are demolished, and one of the considerations when assessing tenders from demolishers is the percentage of materials they will recycle.

 - Avoid single-use, disposable items - bring a re-useable drink bottle and fill it at the water stations located on campus.
 Use a keep-cup for takeaway coffee; bring packed lunches in re-usable containers.

 - Before discarding any item consider if it can be first reused or re-purposed.

 - Return used toner cartridges to Stores for recycling; recycle all old electronic equipment including mobile phones.

 - Use rechargeable batteries where possible, and recycle used non-rechargeable batteries.

 - Learn what can be put in the recycling bins on campus - hard plastics, glass, steel, aluminium, milk and juice cartons, paper and cardboard.
-If you need a recycling bin in your work area please contact Facilities Management and Services.
+If you need a recycling bin in your work area please contact Property Services.

-- Take the time to learn about how SCU manages our waste, where bins are located and why.
+- Take the time to learn about our management of waste, where bins are located and why.